RestAPI gem

 |---|---|

-| Params | Key-value pairs that represent query parameters included in the request URL.
-Usually used for filtering, sorting, or pagination.
+| Params | Query parameters to append to the request URL as key-value pairs.
+Commonly used for filtering, sorting, or pagination.
 Example: page:2 and limit:10. |

-| Body | The payload sent with POST, PUT, or PATCH requests containing the data to be processed by the API.
-Typically in JSON format. |
+| Body | Request payload sent with POST, PUT, or PATCH methods.
+Contains the data to be processed by the API, typically in JSON format. |

 For example, if your dataset has a column named AccountID, you can call an API like this: